On this page...

 - After disinfection, drain and rinse with clean water.

-- At the end of the day, this salon removes all removable parts from all circulating and non-circulating tubs, bowls, and spas, such as filters, screens, drains, and jets, and cleans and disinfects the removable parts as follows:
+- At the end of the day, this establishment removes all removable parts from all circulating and non-circulating tubs, bowls, and spas, such as filters, screens, drains, and jets, and cleans and disinfects the removable parts as follows:

 - Scrub with a brush and soap or detergent until free from debris, and then rinse.